 - Murakami (obviously) – I already own Norweigan Wood but I’m thinking of getting another one of his titles to bring along with me.
 Perhaps 1Q84?

 - Soseki Natsume – Kokoro

 - Banana Yoshimoto – Kitchen.
 This author has been compared to Marguerite Duras, a female French author I did a huge essay on in my penultimate term at university!

 - Yeonmi Park – In Order To Live

 Want to join in?

 To join me on the Travelling Bookworm Reading Challenge, please create your own post letting us know what countries you will be travelling to and what books you’re aiming to read.
-Everyone is welcome to join but please make sure you link back to whatshotblog.com or this post and, if you want to, add your post to the linky below so other participants can check out what you’re up to!
+Everyone is welcome to join but please link back to whatshotblog.com or this post and drop me line via email or social media to let me know you’re taking part!

 If posting about this on either Twitter or Instagram, don’t forget to use the hashtag #travellingbookworms so I can find your posts!

 The graphic below is also available for you to use in your own posts.

 If you’re not quite sure what to read, why not ask the bookish community for some suggestions?